Peter-Simpson/FWsimulatorCore/README.md

 	* Click on Dependencies / Add Reference
 	* Browse to C:\Program Files (x86)\ASCOM\Platform 6 Developer Components\Components\Platform 6    [Ignore (x86) if you are on a 32bit machine]
 	* Select the DLL that matches the component name you noted
+  * Configuration
     * By default the simulator will start on port 60001 accessible through all network interfaces.
 If you need different start-up parameters, configure them in the hosting.json file.
+    * By default the simulator will create log files in date based folders under the application deployment folder.
+You can stop this by setting TraceLogger.Enabled to false in Program.cs.
   * Build the solution, which should compile without issue

 # Publishing to Linux-Arm